jenniferjim97/js-project-build-1/README.md

 ## Overview
 You are able to search any Rick and Morty character using the search bar, see all characters and like or unlike them.

 ## Features (MVPs)
 * DOMContentLoaded event listener

-* Added a submit event listener to the search bar that loads your search input.
+* A submit event listener for the search bar that loads your search input.

 * All characters link has a click event listener that loads all characters onto page.